CHOP organizers try to move protest out of park, focus on precinct

 “This is not a line in the sand, but it’s absolutely necessary for public safety that we are able to respond from that area,” Best told CNN’s Ana Cabrera.
 “So we want to do as much as we can to work with the folks who are left, but we recognize that at some point there is going to be a reckoning for how we can get this resolved.”

 Demonstrators insisted they would resist any attempt to reopen the East Precinct.
-Several said they were prepared to form a human chain around the building.
+Several said they were prepared to form a human chain around the building, which some organizers see as a key source of political leverage over the city.

-But some organizers also say they have struggled to maintain security at the park encampment, which has drawn a relatively large population of people without housing, suffered periodic violence, and angered some neighbors and local businesses.
+At the same time, some organizers have come to see Cal Anderson as a political liability.
+They have struggled to maintain security in the park encampment, which has drawn a relatively large population of people without housing, suffered periodic violence, and angered some neighbors and local businesses.

 “It makes us have to worry about extra stuff going on down there that doesn’t necessarily pertain to why CHOP’s here,” said Rooks, who identified himself as an organizer.